 - HUD enforces federal civil rights laws that require housing providers to make reasonable accommodations—such as providing entryway ramps—for households with disabilities.
 These requirements also apply to the housing providers that administer HUD's own rental assistance programs.
 However, although HUD collects information on a household's disability status, it does not systematically collect data on requests for reasonable accommodations for its 3 largest rental assistance programs.

 - HUD is responsible for ensuring that housing units provided under its rental assistance programs are safe and sanitary.
 For its Project-Based Rental Assistance Program, HUD monitors lead paint risks through management reviews and periodic physical inspections.
 But HUD has not conducted a comprehensive risk assessment to identify properties posing the greatest risk to children under the age of 6.

-- An experimental HUD program, the Moving to Work demonstration, gave 39 participating public housing agencies the flexibility to use HUD funding for purposes other than housing assistance—such as developing affordable housing and imposing work requirements and time limits on tenants.
-However, HUD’s oversight of this program has been limited, particularly in terms of collecting and analyzing information on what the program has accomplished and its effects on tenants.
+- An experimental HUD program, the Moving to Work demonstration, gave 39 participating public housing agencies the flexibility to use HUD funding for purposes other than housing assistance—such as developing affordable housing, and imposing work requirements and time limits on tenants.
+However, HUD could take steps to more comprehensively capture and track data on households served by this program.

 - Developers can apply for federal Low-Income Housing Tax Credits to help them build affordable housing projects.
 The amount of credit depends largely on project costs.
 However, project costs vary widely, and federal oversight of costs is limited.
 The Internal Revenue Service and the Treasury should use data on variables that affect cost—such as square footage and building type—to better monitor this tax credit.